interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 #### Admin APIs

-In addition to the using the Admin UI for interacting with the Admin APIs, you can also use the Apollo explorer (on [`localhost:3001/graphql`](http://localhost:3001/graphql) and [`localhost:4001/graphql`](http://localhost:4001/graphql), respectively), and also via the [Postman collection](https://www.postman.com/interledger/workspace/interledger/folder/22855701-ba745403-c5e8-4893-9dff-bccb72ea0614?ctx=documentation).
-The Postman collection is configured to use the default endpoints of the local environment.
+In addition to the using the Admin UI for interacting with the Admin APIs, you can also use the Apollo explorer (on [`localhost:3001/graphql`](http://localhost:3001/graphql) and [`localhost:4001/graphql`](http://localhost:4001/graphql), respectively), and also via the [Bruno collection](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Rafiki%20Admin%20APIs).
+The Bruno collection is configured to use the default endpoints of the local environment.

 #### SPSP